 A long-standing popular choice in performance groupsets, SRAM X0 continues with its 2×10 gearing.
-It’s often compared to Shimano XT, but X0’s use of carbon fiber means it’s lighter and more expensive BikeRadar
+It’s often compared to Shimano XT, but X0’s use of carbon fibre means it’s lighter and more expensive.
+BikeRadar

-Long considered as SRAM’s best option for performance without breaking the bank, X0 is a 10-speed groupset that introduces carbon fiber for weight savings and precision machining for shift accuracy.
+Long considered as SRAM’s best option for performance without breaking the bank, X0 is a 10-speed groupset that introduces carbon fibre for weight savings and precision machining for shift accuracy.

 While most often found in a 2x version, SRAM does offer a triple crankset for this group.

 SRAM XX is a 2×10 cross-country race focused groupset.
 While still available, it has been surpassed by SRAM’s 1×11 and 1×12 mountain groups.
 BikeRadar